NMDimitriou/HyMetaGrowth/README.md

 to the `simulate.cu` file.

 ### Calibration on the continuum level
+1. **TMCMC compilation.**
-1. Go to the TMCMC directory and compile the code by running `make`.
+Go to the TMCMC directory and compile the code by running `make`.

-2. Copy the `sample` file from the `TMCMC` directory to `Simulations`.
+Then, copy the produced `sample` file from the `TMCMC` directory one directory above (ie `Calibration_Continuum`).

-3. Go to `Simulations/model` directory.
+3. **Optimizations.** Go to `Simulations/model` directory.
 In the `Makefile` comment the lines `SIMU_OPTION += -DSAVE_DATA` and
 `SIMU_OPTION += -DNRMSE` to make the simulation faster.
 Compile the code by running `make`.

 4. The `doall.sh` file will be called by the TMCMC algorithm.
 This file runs the simulation.
 Make sure that the `./main` command (in the `doall.sh`) file has the correct arguments (see previous chapter).
+Also, make sure to set the correct number of GPUs that will be used in the calibration.

 5. Go to `Simulations` directory.
 To run the calibration in one GPU, simply type